EMH333/EMH_Green_Theme/README.md

+# No Longer Updated

+To see the most up to date version please visit https://github.com/EMH333/EMH_Website/tree/main/themes/EMH_Green_Theme .
+This repository is no longer updated with changes as it complicated my workflow.

 # EMH Green Theme

 This is a [Hugo](https://gohugo.io) theme in use for [Ethan Hampton's personal website](https://www.ethohampton.com).
 It has correct header tags for SEO purposes, uses Google Analytics, and is designed to be easy to use, modify and understand.